microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-deploying.md

 ## Quick Start Deployment for a Single VM in Azure

 To deploy Unreal Pixel Streaming in Azure using a single VM we can use the below steps.
 Luckily, Microsoft and Epic have worked together and made a [Terraform template](unreal-pixel-streaming-at-scale.md) for deploying Pixel Streaming in Azure at scale which only requires a few commands of Terraform to deploy; however, the below steps go through the table stakes to get Pixel Streaming deployed for reference.
+For even easier deployment, we recommend using the [Epic Games Azure Marketplace solution](https://docs.unrealengine.com/4.27/ProductionPipelines/CloudDeployments/AzurePixelStreaming/) to deploy Unreal Pixel Streaming in Azure, and can be done all through the portal.

 1. Sign into the Azure portal at [https://portal.azure.com](https://portal.azure.com/).
 2. Type **virtual machines** in the search.